Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 Now everything in the folder "dictionary" will be read as YAYA code.

 Note that order the files are read in is unspecified by default.
-If you need to specify what order the files should be read in, you will have to include a file in the directory in question, called _loading_order.txt.
-In that file, list all of the names of the files in the directory, one per line, in the order you want them to be read.
+If you need to specify what order the files should be read in, you will have to include a file in the directory in question, called `_loading_order.txt`.
+In that file, you can write the order the dic files should be loaded in, the same way you would write them in the yaya.txt.

 ```
-somefile.dic
+dic, somefile.dic
-someotherfile.dic
+dic, someotherfile.dic
-anotherfile.dic
+dic, anotherfile.dic
 ```

 With the above loading order, somefile.dic will be read first, then someotherfile.dic, and then anotherfile.dic.